© 2025 Reconnection Dorchester CIC

 Booths and desks for individuals to hire for work, with wifi, printing and refreshment facilities.

-Phones away - come for a cuppa and a proper chat with friends old and new at communal tables.
+Phones away - come for a 'pay what you can' cuppa and a proper chat with friends old and new at communal tables.

 Supported by a volunteer team.